rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

 ### Stop PHP scripts from executing in a directory

-To stop PHP scripts from executing in a directory, create an **.htaccess** file in that directory and xadd the following line:
+To stop PHP scripts from executing in a directory, create an **.htaccess** file in that directory and add the following line:

     removehandler .php